 The person filing for an extreme risk protective order is known as the petitioner.
 The person who the order is filed against is called the respondent.

-You can file for an extreme risk protective order if you are:
+You can file for an extreme risk protective order if the respondent shows an immediate and present danger of causing personal injury to him/herself, you, or others by having firearms, and you are:

 1. the respondent’s: